WEC-Sim/WEC-Sim/source/code_structure.rst

 Available body properties, default values, and functions can be found by typing ``doc bodyClass`` in the MATLAB command window, or opening the `bodyClass.m` file in ``//WEC-Sim/source/objects`` directory by typing ``open bodyClass`` in Matlab Command Window.

+Refer to the following section for more information about WEC-Sim `Body Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#body-features>`_.

 Constraint Class
 ~~~~~~~~~~~~~~~~~~
 The constraint class file, ``constraintClass.m``, is located in the ``//WEC-Sim/source/objects`` directory.